gitstua/ghas-alerts-action/README.md

 ```

 Please note that you need to replace `your-username` in the workflow file with your actual GitHub username or organization name.

+### BRIEF
+1. when a pr is APPROVED we want a person to accept the risk of all alerts which have been bypassed
+2. we will add a comment to the PR with all alerts closed since the last PR was closed (those on the main branch)
+3. we will add a comment to the PR with all alerts closed which were found in a scan on the new branch